arthurfiorette/arthurfiorette/README.md

 ### 📔 About

-I am a 16 year old Brazilian programmer.
-Started programming somewhere in late 2018 with Java, while trying my best to code some Minecraft plugins.
-Today I am dedicated to full stack development.
+My name is Arthur Fileti Fiorette, i'm a software engineer based in Brazil 🇧🇷.
+I'm passionate about building software that improves the peoples lives.
+I'm a fan of the open source community and I'm always looking for new projects to contribute to.

-I'll be on PR and random issues around here.
-Also, I'm helping OSS with my own
+I'm still 17, but i am dedicated to fullstack development.
+I started programming somewhere in late 2018 with Java, while trying at my best to code some Minecraft plugins, today I've developed entire SaaS applications, from side-projects to enterprise projects.

-<a href="https://github.com/arthurfiorette?tab=repositories">open projects</a>, come check it out!
+I'll be on some random PR and issues around here.
+Also, I'm mantaining some <a href="https://github.com/arthurfiorette?tab=repositories">open projects</a>, come check it out!

 ### 👨‍💻 Techs

-If the stack defines the programmer, then here goes:
+If the stack defines the programmer, then here it goes:

 ![Typescript](https://img.shields.io/badge/Typescript-black?style=flat-square&logo=typescript)
 ![Javascript](https://img.shields.io/badge/Javascript-black?style=flat-square&logo=javascript)